WKTI: Adult hits (2008–2015)

 At 12:12 p.m. on November 6, 2008, after playing "Damn, I Wish I Was Your Lover" by Sophie B. Hawkins and "Hello, Goodbye" by The Beatles, Journal Broadcast Group general manager Steve Wexler went on WKTI to introduce listeners to a complete makeover for 94.5 FM.
 The station launched a new adult hits format, branded as "The New 94.5 Lake FM" (in reference to Milwaukee's location on the western shoreline of Lake Michigan).
 Chicago's "Beginnings" was the first song to be broadcast.
 With the exception of Matthew Blades, the station's entire air staff was released with the change.

 On November 13, 2008, WKTI officially changed call letters to WLWK-FM.
 Journal warehoused the WKTI call sign at its adult standards station in Powell, Tennessee (serving the Knoxville market) until Journal's sale of the station to local interests in December 2012.
 The WKTI call sign then moved to the Sturgeon Bay/Door County channel 22 translator for WGBA-TV in Green Bay.

-From July 8, 2009 to October 1, 2011, WTMJ-TV's third digital subchannel carried the music network TheCoolTV; the affiliation was co-branded with Lake FM.
-In 2012, WLWK re-branded as "94.5 The Lake."
+From July 8, 2009 to October 1, 2011, WTMJ-TV's third digital subchannel carried the music network TheCoolTV; this particular affiliation was co-branded with Lake FM as TheCoolTV, Hosted by 94-5 Lake FM.
+While it was intended to serve as the flagship for such an option with planned TheCoolTV affiliates as part of an agreement with Scripps, it would be the only affiliate to do so before the network's decision to end the Scripps deal and its subsequent gradual wind-down of operations.
+By 2012, WLWK slightly re-branded as "94.5 The Lake."

 Journal Communications and the E. W. Scripps Company announced on July 30, 2014 that the two companies would merge to create a new broadcast company under the E.W.
 Scripps Company name.
 The two companies' broadcast properties would be combined, including WLWK-FM, WTMJ, and WTMJ-TV.
 The deal would separate WLWK from the Journal-Sentinel for the first time in its history, as the two companies' newspapers were to be spun off into a separate company under the Journal Media Group name.
 The transaction was completed on April 1, 2015.